 The holidays are always busy with friends, family, and neighbours stopping by to visit.
 Whether you’re hosting a festive dinner party or just having friends over for drinks, your house needs to be ready to entertain.
+Ensuring that your appliances and home is ready to tackle the holidays is of upmost importance.
 Take the time now to clean these four rooms in particular and you’ll be ready for any unexpected guests who stop by.
 If you need a little help getting your home clean in time, enlist the help of a pro to get your home holiday-ready.

 The kitchen is easily the most used room during the holidays and especially when entertaining.
 There are a few key areas to be cleaned and maintained when preparing your kitchen for the holidays.
 Remember to clean these items:

 Your fridge and freezer will be packed full with delicious treats throughout the holidays.
 Before you invite guests over, take some time to clean out your fridge and give it a thorough cleaning on the inside and outside.
 There’s a lot of muck that can accumulate and go unnoticed throughout the year.
 Be sure to wipe down the shelves inside and throw out any expired food.

 Your stove will be getting used a lot over the holidays, and in some cases, for longer amounts of time than usual.
 Give your stove a good scrubbing to remove any caked on grease and grime.
 If you want to go the extra mile, pull it away from the wall and sweep away any bits of food that might have fallen down the sides.